-I was reluctant to buy this cake.
+I was reluctant to buy this Samlip strawberry cream cake.
 It was big and it looked like a very dry pound cake.
-I also got this one from Chicago’s Hmart downtown and it’ll be my 3rd Samlip (삼립) brand cake to review.

-When I first saw it, the bunny on the cover honestly reminded me of つきのうさぎ (Moon Bunny/Rabbit) or in Korean, 달토끼.
-The Japanese and many other countries including Korea, have an old belief that a bunny lives on the moon where it makes rice cakes by pounding rice with a pestle.
-So it’s not much of a coincidence that this cake is called Boreumdal (보름달: means full moon) and has a bunny with a pestle on the cover.
+The bunny on the cover honestly reminded me of つきのうさぎ (Moon Bunny/Rabbit) or in Korean, 달토끼.
+Many Asian countries including South Korea have an old belief that a bunny lives on the moon where it makes rice cakes by pounding rice with a pestle.
+It’s not much of a coincidence that this cake is called Boreumdal (보름달: means full moon) and has a bunny with a pestle on the cover.

 The cake is 3 oz (85g) and it was about 3.5 inches (8.89cm) wide in diameter.
 I would say it was about 2 inches (5.08cm) thick.

 Would I buy it again?
 YES!